 Apostrophes show possession and contractions.
-Don’t use them for descriptive phrases or to make nouns plural.
+Don’t use them in descriptive phrases or to make nouns and shortened forms plural.

 Apostrophes show possession